StefanIsMe/Lotus-Capital-Hub-Token/README.md

 ## Contributing

 Contributions to the Lotus Capital Hub Token project are welcome!
 If you have any ideas, bug reports, or feature requests, please submit them via issues or pull requests.
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to contribute.

 ## Contact